postgres-ai/docs/docs/guides/cloning/clone-protection.md

 ---
-title: Clone protection from manual and automatic deletion
+title: Protect clones from manual and automatic deletion
 ---

 [↵ Back to Cloning guides](/docs/guides/cloning)